apache/metron/metron-platform/metron-parsers/README.md

       * `UNFOLD` : Unfold inner maps.
 So `{ "foo" : { "bar" : 1} }` would turn into `{"foo.bar" : 1}`
       * `ALLOW` : Allow multidimensional maps
       * `ERROR` : Throw an error when a multidimensional map is encountered
+    * `jsonpQuery` : A JSON Path query string.
+If present, the result of the JSON Path query should be a list of messages.
+This is useful if you have a JSON document which contains a list or array of messages embedded in it, and you do not have another means of splitting the message.
     * A field called `timestamp` is expected to exist and, if it does not, then current time is inserted.

 ## Parser Architecture